ripplethor/multiQuasar/README.md

  `node server.js`

 You should be then able to browser your localhost on port 3000 followed by the app directory name (as shown above).

+As a side note... if you drop an app into the apps folder, make sure to copy any package Dependencies into the root package.json